easierway/kcheck/README.md

 ```

-By using -c parameter, if the broken CheckItem being has implements Corrector interface, the configuration would be corrected automatically.
-The corrected configuration is stored in the file "coorected.yaml"
+By using -c parameter, if the broken CheckItem has implements Corrector interface, the configuration would be corrected automatically.
+The corrected configuration will be stored in the file "coorected.yaml"